Confession: I've been cheating on Lotion P50 with salicylic acid.

-Paula’s Choice Skin Perfecting 2% BHA Liquid
+Paula’s Choice Skin Perfecting 2% BHA Liquid Exfoliant

-Paula's Choice Skin Perfecting 2% BHA Liquid is the other, equally popular BHA treatment.
-This one features 2 percent salicylic acid and has a clear liquid texture (some describe it as oily, but I didn't find that).
+Paula's Choice Skin Perfecting 2% BHA Liquid Exfoliant features two percent salicylic acid in a liquid texture.
+(Initially, it can feel slightly oily, but that mostly goes away as it absorbs.)
 I just finished testing this for a few weeks and found it as effective as the COSRX BHA Blackhead Power Liquid, but it is more drying (so I'd recommend it for oilier skin types).

 Paula’s Choice Skin Perfecting 2% BHA Gel

 Although the Liquid is their worldwide bestseller, there's also a gel format: Paula's Choice Skin Perfecting 2% BHA Gel Exfoliant.
 This one gives oil-free hydration, and is also silicone-free.
 If your skin is on the normal to oily side, this is a great option for you.

 First Aid Beauty Skin Rescue Acne Clearing Pads with White Clay

 First Aid Beauty Skin Rescue Acne Clearing Pads with White Clay are specifically formulated to treat acne, with two percent salicylic acid infused into easy-to-swipe pads.
 I've gone through a whole jar and didn't find these irritating at all.

 B. Kamins Anti-Blemish Pads

 B. Kamins Anti-Blemish Pads have two percent salicylic acid, plus sulfur (another great acne-fighter).
 The additional of peppermint oil gives these a refreshing feeling on the skin.